-Below is all the information you may need to plan your visit to WICF 2013 as an audience member or as a performer.
+Below is a list of information you may find helpful as you plan your visit to WICF 2014....as an audience member or as a performer.
 Still have a question that's not answered here?
 Please feel free to email us at firstname.lastname@example.org.
 We very much appreciate your involvement with the festival and want you to feel at home.

 Getting to Boston

 Visitors planning to fly into Boston should fly to Logan International Airport.
 Logan is located just north of Boston and you can easily take public transportation into the center of the city or to Cambridge depending on where you are staying.
 Taxis are also available.

 Visitors may also take a bus easily from Washington D.C., Philadelphia, and New York to Boston.
 Many carriers travel to either South Station (on the Red Line) or Back Bay (on the Orange Line) where you can easily take public transportation to the theater and your hotel.
 Additionally, MegaBus and Bolt Bus, offer WiFi on the bus.

 AMTRAK travels to Boston from all over the country, with stops right by the subway in South Station and Back Bay Station.

 Le Méridien is set amidst famed attractions and world-renowned universities, including the Massachusetts Institute of Technology.
 With contemporary architecture, the luxurious hotel offers easy access to downtown Boston, museums, art galleries, and restaurants.

 (Boutique Hotel) 25 Edwin H. Land Blvd., Cambridge.